AgentDyn: Are Your Agent Security Defenses Deployable in Real-World Dynamic Environments?: Introduction

 \textit{Simplistic User Tasks.} A further limitation of existing benchmarks is that user tasks are often overly simplistic.
 We characterize task complexity along three dimensions: trajectory length, tool scale, and the number of application scenarios involved.
 In widely used agent security benchmarks~\cite{injecagent, asb, agentdojo}, most tasks require only 1--3 steps to complete, involve just 1--2 applications, and are equipped with no more than 20 tools (see Table~\ref{tab:bench_compare}).
 In contrast, real-world tasks typically demand longer action sequences and coordination across multiple platforms.
 Such oversimplified tasks, therefore, limit our ability to evaluate a defense’s effectiveness and robustness under complex, long-horizon execution.

-\textbf{Our works.} To bridge these gaps, we develop \texttt{AgentDyn}, a manually designed, end-to-end benchmark comprising three scenarios—Shopping, GitHub, and Daily Life.
+\textbf{Our works.} To bridge these gaps, we develop \texttt{AgentDyn}, a manually designed, end-to-end benchmark to evaluate whether prompt injection defenses remain deployable under the practical dimensions that existing benchmarks largely overlook, including dynamic open-ended tasks, helpful third-party instructions, and long-horizon multi-application workflows.
+Our benchmark comprises three scenarios—Shopping, GitHub, and Daily Life.
 It features 60 open-ended user tasks and 560 injection test cases, with an average trajectory length of 7.1 steps and 3.17 application scenarios per task.
-Additionally, all tasks in AgentDyn require dynamic planning and incorporate various helpful instructions throughout the execution trajectory.
-As a result, AgentDyn enables a more effective evaluation of the robustness and effectiveness of agent security systems for real-world deployment.
+Moreover, all tasks in AgentDyn require dynamic planning and incorporate helpful third-party instructions throughout the execution trajectory.
+As a result, AgentDyn can expose hidden failure modes that are often obscured by existing benchmarks, enabling a more realistic evaluation.

-\textbf{Observations.} In Figure~\ref{fig:10_compare}, we evaluate nine well-known advanced defenses on AgentDyn.
-While these defenses achieve strong performance on existing agent security benchmarks, none of them attain acceptable performance for real-world deployment on AgentDyn.
+\textbf{Observations.} In Figure~\ref{fig:10_compare}, we evaluate nine well-known, advanced, and representative defenses on AgentDyn.
+These defenses achieve strong performance on existing agent security benchmarks.
+Some even maintain near-zero ASR on the most advanced AgentDojo benchmark, with almost no utility drop compared to having no defense.
+However, none of them attain acceptable performance for real-world deployment on AgentDyn.
 Based on these observations, we draw the following conclusions:

 \begin{enumerate}[leftmargin=*]